-NEW YORK (1010 WINS) -- The NYPD released surveillance video Tuesday of a suspect in the deaths of a couple in their 70s who were stabbed and set on fire inside their Queens home.
+NEW YORK (1010 WINS) -- Police arrested Jamel McGriff, the suspected killer behind the grisly murder of a couple in their 70s who were stabbed and set on fire in their Queens home on Monday, NYPD Commissioner Jessica Tisch announced Wednesday.

 Detectives are still investigating exactly what happened inside the home, but reports emerged of the grisly discoveries made during the investigation.